skibblenybbles/django-daydreamer/README.md

 need and inherit from them throughout your view codebase.

-The behavior of all the authentication view behaviors defined in `daydreamer.views.decorated.auth` (import accessible at `daydreamer.views.decorated`) can be controlled with a consistently-named set of inherited attributes.
+The behavior of all the authentication view behaviors defined in `daydreamer.views.behaviors.auth` (import accessible at `daydreamer.views.behaviors`) can be controlled with a consistently-named set of inherited attributes.
 The attributes are prefixed to match their class names, except that they use lowercase-underscore casing instead of capital-camel casing.
 The optional values are: